 How about the rollback issue we spoke about above?
 We will learn about it shortly.

-As we know about the benefit of pre-building the app now, we need to talk a bit about CDN, i.e, content delivery network.
-There is actually not much advantage if a prebuilt mark up is served from an origin server.
+As we know about the benefit of pre-building the app now, we need to talk a bit about CDN, i.e., content delivery network.
+There is not much advantage if a prebuilt markup when an origin server serves the content.
 It will be almost similar to the server-rendered applications.

 Let us take an example.
-Assume that, application content is being served from the origin server,
+Assume that the origin server,

-abcd.com which is located in some part of the USA.
+abcd.com, serves the application content from some USA parts.
 A user like me who is from India wants to access a page from

 abcd.com.
-It may be a poor experience for me to render this page on my browser depending on my network speed, hardware capabilities, the distance between my browser and the origin server, etc.
+However, it may be a poor experience for me to render this page on my browser depending on my network speed, hardware capabilities, the distance between my browser and the origin server, etc.

 - CDN reduces the distance between the users and website resources.

-- CDN reduces the amount of data to be transferred using minification techniques.
+- CDN reduces the amount of data transfer using minification techniques.

 - It is secured.